joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 22. ![FSLogix - Azure Storage Account](/uploads/storageaccount_privateendpoint.png "FSLogix - Azure Storage Account")
 23. Select **Next: Data Protection**
 24. **Untick** the **Enable soft delete for Blogs and Container's** _(we will only be using Azure Files in this storage account)_
-25. Soft delete allows you to quickly recover a deleted fileshare, even though we can backup the Azure Fileshare, my recommendation would be to leave this on for additional protection and '7' days is enough for me.
+25. Soft delete allows you to quickly recover a deleted file-share, even though we can backup the Azure Fileshare, my recommendation would be to leave this on for additional protection and '7' days is enough for me.
 26. ![FSLogix - Azure Storage Account](/uploads/storageaccount_softdelete.png "FSLogix - Azure Storage Account")
 27. Select **Review + Create**
 28. **Validate** your **configuration** and select **Create**